-In the context of new technologies penetration in the maritime sector and of the need for highly qualified marine engineers, thermodynamics course in CMU was
+In the context of new technologies penetration in the maritime sector and of the need for highly qualified marine engineers, thermodynamics course in CMU was updated.
+Such an aspect is demonstrate through this article.

 The classical approach related to the performance of Otto cycles was based on the influence of the constant specific heat.